 Hi!
 My name is Michelle and brownies are definitely my downfall.
 I love baking them with all kinds of extras inside, such as Reese’s Pieces, walnuts, or M&Ms. The list goes on and on, really.
-With all of my experience, I found out the right methods for softening a hard brownie.
+With all of my experience, I found the right methods to make brownies soft again.

 You don’t have to suffer from hard brownies.
 Whether you need them softened by tomorrow or need them soft now, I’ve got your answers.
 Below, you will find tons of great ways to soften hard brownies.
 They’re all really simple, too, so don’t worry about not having any extra special tools.

 Who’s ready for some soft, ooey-gooey brownies?

 Like I said before, there are so many options to fix hard brownies.
 You are sure to find a method that works for you and your situation.
 Let’s dive in, shall we?

 1. Quick and Easy – Microwave

 If you stumbled upon this article, I would assume that you want a softened brownie now.
 Am I right, or am I right?
 The fastest way to a softened, chewy, and delicious brownie is to toss it into your handy microwave.

 A few seconds will do the trick.
 Seriously, you do not want to overcook your brownie in the microwave.
 The texture becomes… odd.
 To avoid yet another brownie mishap, only heat your brownie for five to ten seconds, depending on the strength of your microwave.